-The Arve, the main river of the upper Savoy, takes its source at the Col de Balme and flows a distance of 107 km through the Chamonix valley and on down to Geneva where it joins the Rhône.
+The Arve, the main river of the upper Savoy, takes its source at the Col de Balme and flows a distance of 107 km through the Chamonix valley and down to Geneva where it joins the Rhône.
 The resident population of Chamonix is approximately 10,000 inhabitants.
-The number of visitors fluctuates enormously during the tourist season, in Summer up to 100,000 visitors per day and in Winter around 60,000.
+The number of visitors fluctuates enormously during the tourist season.
+In summer we receive up to 100,000 visitors per day and in winter around 60,000.

-Chamonix offers a multitude of activities in summer and winter, each area and season having its own merit.
+Chamonix offers a multitude of activities in summer and winter, with each area and season having its own merits.

 Exploring in winter - A skier's paradise

-Chamonix has a fine and long history, including hosting the Winter Olympics in 1924 and it's no wonder that skiing in Chamonix is every skier's dream.
-Chamonix is not a ski in - ski out purpose built resort, but rather a town which became the world capital of mountaineering.
+Chamonix has a long history of Alpine events, including hosting the Winter Olympics in 1924.
+It's no wonder skiing in Chamonix is every skier's dream.
+Chamonix is not a purpose-built, ski in ski out resort, but rather a town which became the world capital of mountaineering.

-Chamonix offers various ski resorts for all abilities.
-It is made up of five ski resorts and one lift accessing the off piste area of Aiguille du Midi.
+Chamonix offers ski areas for all abilities.
+It is made up of five skiing domaines and one lift accessing the off-piste area of Aiguille du Midi.
 Facing Mont-Blanc are the sunny slopes of Le Brévent and La Flégère.
 Further down the Valley is Les Houches which hosts the Downhill World Cup.
-Grand Montets is for experts and off piste enthusiasts and the legendary 22 km long Vallée Blanche glacier off piste with its breathtaking panorama is quite simply breathtaking.
-At the end of the Valley you will find the charming family orientated ski area Le Tour/Balme.
+Grand Montets is for experts and off-piste enthusiasts.
+And the legendary 22 km long off-piste Vallée Blanche, with its breathtaking panorama.
+At the end of the Valley you will find the charming, family-orientated ski area Le Tour/Domaine de Balme.

-Chamonix really is a snow lover's paradise with snow covered mountains, perfectly groomed slopes, fabulous powder snow from morning to late afternoon.
-But you can also make the most of the snow by enjoying it by cross country skiing, ski touring, snowshoeing or with husky sledging.
+Chamonix really is a snow lover's paradise with snow covered mountains, perfectly groomed slopes, and fabulous powder snow from morning to late afternoon.
+You can also enjoy cross-country skiing, ski touring, snowshoeing or husky sledging.

-Après-ski takes place in several pubs and bars and there is a vibrant nightlife with live music in bars and pubs.
-You can enjoy world-class dinner in gourmet restaurants, which offer local traditional specialties combined with world cuisine.
+Après-ski takes place in several pubs and bars.
+And there’s a vibrant nightlife with plenty of live music.
+You can enjoy world-class dinners in gourmet restaurants which offer local, traditional specialties combined with world cuisine.

 Re-energize, relax, recuperate or push yourself to the limit with all Chamonix has to offer.
 Enjoy the majesty of Mont-Blanc and its surrounding peaks, fall in love with the alpine flower meadows and marvel at the mountain streams and lakes.
 Find secluded mountain refuges to soak up the atmosphere and recharge your batteries.

 Chamonix is a climbers or hikers paradise.
 The Valley offers 350 km of superbly maintained hiking trails for all levels.
-Chamonix is said to be the world capital of mountaineering and is famous worldwide.
+Chamonix is said to be the world capital of mountaineering.

-Mountain biking lovers can enjoy a variety of trails for all abilities with outstanding bike runs and unique panoramas.
+Mountain-biking lovers can enjoy a variety of trails for all abilities with outstanding bike runs and unique panoramas.
 Trails vary in length and altitude and roll from village to village.
-At the far end of the Valley in the Balme area there is a run for downhill bikers.

 The 15-mile long Valley has six separate lift systems and boasts a rideable vertical range of over 2000 metres.
 First lifts generally open the 2nd week of June and most lifts close in September (please check exact lift opening and closing info as this is subject to change).

-Or how about a round of golf in the heart of the mountains or a tennis lesson at the Centre Sportif Chamonix Golf Course and Tennis Centre are just a few minutes from the town centre.
+Or how about a round of golf in the heart of the mountains or a tennis lesson at the Centre Sportif?
+Chamonix Golf Course and Tennis Club are just a few minutes from the town centre.

 Paragliding, canyoning, hydro speed, rafting, swimming etc. are just a few of the sporting activities you can enjoy in the Valley or its surroundings areas.

-After a long day outdoors you can stroll along the streets of Chamonix, have an aperitif in a trendy bar or pub, enjoy local specialties or a gourmet dinner in a restaurant.
-If you still have some energy left, spare some of it for the night-life with live music, pubs and bars.
+After a long day outdoors, you can stroll along the streets of Chamonix, have an aperitif in a trendy bar or pub, then enjoy local specialties or a gourmet dinner in a restaurant.
+If you still have some energy left, spare some of it for the nightlife.